22 June 2022

 Which tools and concepts did you learn in the training that will be useful for your work?
 How are you planning to apply those?

-I loved getting to know the Flood Green Guide methodology, and I see it as extremely flexible to be able to work on risk-related research projects, but one of the things that caught most of my attention was to understand the landscape as a single interconnected space – a concept very related to our work.
+I loved getting to know the Flood Green Guide methodology, and I see it as extremely flexible to be able to work on risk-related research projects, but one of the things that caught most of my attention was understanding the landscape as a single interconnected space – a concept very related to our work.
 It is something that at the local level and at the government level is still not fully addressed.
 We have not yet implemented comprehensive actions from the upper part of the watershed to the lower part.

 Also, something that is going to help me a lot personally, is to be able to consider the social component and integrate it into the risk assessment process.
 Many times, this aspect is omitted in research and risk analysis work.
 In fact, this year I started working on the social analysis part for a specific watershed and I already have my methodology thanks to the Flood Green Guide!